 My goal as an instructor is to light the fire of critical reasoning and a passion for learning and curiosity in my students.
 My teaching pedagogy incorporates a multi-dimensional understanding of empirical and theoretical approaches to provide students with a basis for scholarly engagement.
-I encourage students to connect course materials and ideas to their own experiences and to the world around them.
+I encourage students to connect course materials and ideas to their own experiences and the world around them.
 I also encourage students to use their own words and ideas to explain difficult concepts.
-I foster reflexivity in my students by employing a myriad of teaching strategies including debates, simulation games, role-play, group-workshop, and peer interview.
+I foster reflexivity in my students by employing a myriad of teaching strategies including debates, simulation games, role-play, group-workshop, and peer interviews.

 Class fieldwork on urban tree benefits